 This distinction can be essential to kids with severe allergies.
 To find out whether a particular candy is truly nut-free, check with the allergic kid’s parents, call the company, check a trusted safe candy list, or buy from an allergy-safe candy maker.

-3. Stick with trusted brands
+3. Stick with trusted brands, like these

 Divvies has been a favorite resource for a while, with gourmet dairy-free, egg-free, nut-free treats including gummies, cookies and even special Halloween chocolates like chocolate bats and chocolate ghosts.
 They are pricy, though, so they’re probably best for party favors and not handing out to the entire neighborhood.